Australian Embassy

 Driving Licence Information

-Do I need an Italian driver’s licence?
+Do I need an Italian driving licence?

 According to article 135 of the Italian road code, foreigners in Italy who are not registered with Italian local councils may drive indefinitely in Italy, provided they have an International Driving Permit or official translation of their original licence.
 However, if you do register as a resident in Italy, after one year you will no longer be allowed to drive using an Australian licence with a translation or International Driving Permit and will need to apply for an Italian driving licence.
-In order to obtain an Italian driving licence you are required to sit a driving test in Italian (or French or German in the regions of Val D’Aosta and Trentino Alto Adige respectively where these are also official languages).

 What about reinstating the English test?